Ryūgasaki Line

 The Ryūgasaki Line (竜ヶ崎線, Ryūgasaki-sen) is a railway line operated by the Kantō Railway in Ibaraki Prefecture in Japan.
 It is a non-electrified line which connects Sanuki, on the Jōban Line, to Ryūgasaki, with one intermediate station at Ireji.

+Services

+Trains operate approximately every 20 minutes during morning & evening peak hours and every 30 minutes at other times.
+All services on the Line are Local trains, stopping at every station.
+Running time is 7 minutes.